Marthe Bibesco: Before World War I

 Despite her wide circle of friends, and the birth of her daughter Valentine in 1903, Marthe was bored.
 In 1905, when George was sent by the Romanian king Carol I on a diplomatic mission to Mozzafar-al-Din, Shah of Iran, she eagerly embarked on the trip, recording her observations in a journal.
 Along the way, she stopped at Yalta, where she encountered the exiled Russian writer Maxim Gorki.
 It was in 1908, at the suggestion of Maurice Barrès, that Marthe completed and published her impressions of her Persian trip.
 The French critics and writers were enthusiastic and extremely complimentary.
 The travel memoirs, Les Huit Paradis ("The Eight Paradises"), launched her on a lifelong career as a successful writer of both nonfiction and novels.
-She became the toast of Belle Epoque Paris, moving easily among the literary, aristocratic and political power elites.
+She was well received in literary circles in Paris during the Belle Époque, moving easily among the literary, aristocratic and political power elites.
 She was awarded the Prix de l'Académie française and met Marcel Proust, who sent her a letter praising her book: "You are not only a splendid writer, Princess, but a sculptor of words, a musician, a purveyor of scents, a poet".

 Back in Bucharest, in 1908, Marthe was introduced to the German Kronprinz, Wilhelm.
-Wilhelm (who, despite Marthe's references to him as " the III", was never to succeed Wilhelm II) was married, but he nevertheless wrote warmly affectionate letters to Marthe for the following fifteen years.
+Wilhelm (who, despite Marthe's references to him as "the III", was never to succeed Wilhelm II) was married, but he nevertheless wrote warmly affectionate letters to Marthe for the following fifteen years.
 She and her husband were invited to Germany, in the autumn of the same year, as Wilhelm's personal guests, visiting Berlin, Potsdam, Weimar, and taking part in the imperial regatta at Kiel.
-Marthe was awarded the supreme honour of accompanying Wilhelm in the imperial limousine, as it passed through the Brandenburg Gate, an entitlement otherwise reserved to members of the imperial family.
+She accompanied Wilhelm in the imperial limousine, as it passed through the Brandenburg Gate, a role typically reserved for members of the imperial family.
 He would also try to involve Marthe in the international relations of pre-war Europe, secretly asking her to be the quiet mediator between France and Germany on the Alsace-Lorraine issue.